 The Receiver continues to analyze the viability of potential claims against third parties that may have received payments or transfers to which they were not entitled to receive or persons or entities that provided services to or otherwise improperly benefitted from their affiliation with the Receivership Entities.
 The Receiver has aggressively worked to hold those accountable who worked with the Receivership Entities and mismanaged funds in such a manner that perpetuated the fraud.
 Specifically, the Receiver has negotiated and executed a Tolling Agreement of the Statute of Limitations for accounting malpractice with the accountants (Anthony Coleman and David Cohen) who were the accountants for the Receivership Entities as well as Mr. Brodman, personally.
 This agreement preserved the Receiver's ability to litigation against the accountants if it is determined that malpractice existed.
-The information provided at the depositions in this Reporting Period validated the Receiver's suspicion that the accountants were very involved in the accounting of the Receivership Defendants beyond the mere preparation of tax returns.
-While securing the tolling agreements for Accountants Coleman and Cohen is was discovered that neither accountant had or has malpractice insurance.
+The information provided at the depositions in a prior Reporting Period validated the Receiver's suspicion that the accountants were involved in the accounting of the Receivership Defendants beyond the mere preparation of tax returns.
+While securing the tolling agreements for Accountants Coleman and Cohen, it was discovered that neither accountant had malpractice insurance.
+The Receiver has also negotiated a Tolling Agreement of the Statute of Limitations for legal malpractice for the attorneys involved in the real estate transactions of Receivership Defendants prior to Receiver's appointment.
+The Receiver continues her investigation into the actions of these professionals.

 At present, the Receiver is evaluating other potential agreements with professionals who worked with the Receivership Defendants to ensure that all claims against them are properly preserved.
-At this time, it is too early to estimate whether the in any recovery to the Receivership Estate especially in light of the recently discovered information of some of the third parties not having any insurance coverage.
+At this time, the Receiver is in the final stages of her determination of whether to bring formal litigation claims against these parties or whether any claims will result in any recovery to the Receivership Estate, especially in light of the recently discovered information of some of the third parties not having any insurance coverage.

-Receiver will bring formal litigation claims against these parties or whether any claims will result third parties, the Receiver intends to consider several factors, including the cost-benefit analysis of bringing any potential claim.
+In proceeding with making the determination whether to proceed with litigation against third parties, the Receiver continues to consider several factors, including the cost-benefit analysis of bringing any potential claim.
 Thus, the Receiver is not yet able to predict the likelihood, amount, or effectiveness of any particular claim or the claims as a whole.
-The Receiver may, however, plan to first offer those who are required to return money to the Receivership Estate the opportunity to do so cooperatively to avoid costly litigation for all involved.
+The Receiver may plan to first offer those who are required to return money to the Receivership Estate the opportunity to do so cooperatively to avoid costly litigation for all involved.
 The Receiver intends to seek Court approval before instituting any such third-party actions.